Social Customs And Traditions

 The majority, roughly 75 percent, of Bhutan's population practices Mahayana Buddhism which is similar to Tibetan/Lamaist Buddhism.
 After Buddhism, Hinduism is the next most popular religion.
 There is a broad range of Hinduism that is practiced ranging from traditional Hinduism to a combination of Buddhism/Hinduism where gods in both religions are worshipped.

-Greetings and farewells: Shaking hands is not a Bhutanese tradition but it is becoming quite common, especially in the towns.
+Greetings and farewells of Bhutanese: Shaking hands is not a Bhutanese tradition but it is becoming quite common, especially in the towns.
 Women may prefer to say the customary greeting of "Kuzu Zangpo" to children, acquaintances and subordinates and "Kuzu Zangpola" to older people or superiors.

 To indicate respect, the